bmdcpp/bmdc/BMDC-Readme.txt

 libGeoIP >= 1.4.7
 --------------
 optional:
- libtar (Note: for Backup/Restore options )
+ libtar (Note: For Backup/Restore options )
  libnotify >= 0.4.1 ( Note: For popups notifications )
- xattr
+ libappindicator3 ( Note: For appindicators in gtk314 and above )
+ xattr ( Note: for storing hashes beside files to not always re-hash )
 --------------

 Compiling: